-Shakshuka is a classic North African and Middle Eastern dish that can be served at any time of the day.
-Served as breakfast, it is a great way to support your immune system at the start of your day as it consists of nutritionally rich ingredients including tomato, poached eggs, garlic, onion and peppers.
+Shakshuka with feta is a classic Vegetarian North African and Middle Eastern dish that can be served at any time of the day.
+Served as breakfast, it is a great way to support your immune system as it consists of nutritionally rich whole food ingredients including tomato, poached eggs, garlic, onion and peppers.

 - 1 medium organic onion chopped